 8:00 PM – Dinner at Lamp Quarters

-And of course to cap the day off, take your dinner at my favorite food park in Marikina – Lamp Quarters.
-There are numerous restaurants to choose from here but I love Dong Juan.
-Their pastas and burgers are worth a try.
-After your satisfying meal, head off to it neighbor cafe, Bubba Lab for some milk tea or frappe fix.
+And of course, to perfect way to cap your day in Marikina is to take your dinner at my favorite food park – Lamp Quarters.
+There are numerous restaurants to choose from here, but I love Dong Juan.
+Their pasta and burgers are worth a try.
+After your satisfying meal, head off to its neighbor cafe, Bubba Lab for some milk tea or frappe fix.
 If you happen to drop by on Saturdays, you might enjoy an open mic night.

 And that’s it!
-This is how you can spend a productive day in Marikina City.
+That’s how you can spend a productive day in Marikina City.
 In case you fell in love with this place, there are apartments for rent in Marikina to spend the night for you to have an extra day to explore more of the good restaurants around.